divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ### Collateral

 The collateral refers to the asset that is deposited into a contingent pool to back the value of the position tokens.
 In DIVA, the collateral can be any ERC20 token with `6 <= decimals <= 18`.
+Tokens that charge a fee on transfers are **not supported** and attempting to use them will result in a transaction revert for the [`createContingentPool`](#createcontingentpool) and [`addLiquidity`](#addliquidity) functions, as well as their corresponding batch and EIP712 versions.
+If transfer fees are activated _after_ a pool has been created, adding liquidity will no longer be possible.

 > **❗Important:** When tokens with a flexible supply are considered as collateral, only tokens with a constant balance mechanism such as [Compound's cToken][interest-bearing-tokens] or the wrapped version of Lido's staked ETH ([wstETH][wsteth]) should be used.
 Rebasable tokens that change a holder's wallet balance such as Ampleforth, Lido's (non-wrapped) staked ETH ([stETH][wsteth]) or [Aave's aTokens][interest-bearing-tokens] should not be used as collateral as changes in the holder's balance may render a pool undercollateralized or any accrued yield/interest being locked.
 This is because the payout amounts per short and long token are derived based on the payoff curve parameters and the final reference asset value, independent of the collateral balance.
+As opposed to fee tokens, the [`createContingentPool`](#createcontingentpool) and [`addLiquidity`](#addliquidity) **transactions will not revert if rebasable tokens are used!**

 > **⚠️Warning:** It is crucial to only engage with pools that utilize well-known and trusted ERC20 tokens as collateral.
 Avoid interacting with pools that use unknown ERC20 tokens, as these may pose a potential threat and could lead to financial loss.